 Or maybe you get texts on a regular basis from your favorite local restaurant, telling you what the special of the day is or offering you the chance to download a free drinks coupon.

-Both of these scenarios are examples of SMS sales, and it can easily be used in a B2B context as well
+Both of these scenarios are examples of SMS sales that can easily be used in a B2B context as well

 Why should you text your prospects and customers?
 Isn’t it better to just call or reach out via email?
 What’s better depends on the demographics and preferences of your buyers.
 (We know that millennials generally hate talking on the phone, for example.)
 But SMS sales definitely has a few distinct advantages, such as: